robusta-dev/robusta/docs/playbook-reference/triggers/helm-releases-monitoring.rst

 Helm Releases Monitoring
 #############################

-Robusta is capable of monitoring your Helm releases and keeping you informed about their status.
-It can send you notifications when a release fails, is pending for more than x seconds, or gets deployed successfully, among other things.
+Robusta can monitor your Helm releases, notify you about updates, and take actions in response.
+For example, you can:

+* Get notified in Slack when a Helm release fails
+* Get notified in MSTeams if a Helm release is pending for more than X seconds
+* Send details on your Helm history to external tools

+…and more

 Prerequisites
 ---------------